Bulgaria in the Eurovision Song Contest 2008: Monthly selections

+Bŭlgarskata pesen v „Evroviziya 2008” (The Bulgarian song in Eurovision 2008) was the second phase of the national final format developed by BNT which determined the artist and song that would represent Bulgaria at the Eurovision Song Contest 2008.
+The competition consisted of a semi-final on 26 January 2008 and a final on 23 February 2008, held at the National Palace of Culture in Sofia.
+Both shows were broadcast on Channel 1 as well as online via the broadcaster's website bnt.bg.

+Competing entries

+On 1 October 2007, BNT opened a submission period for artists and songwriters to submit their entries until 21 December 2007.
+Songs were required to contain partial Bulgarian involvement.
+By the end of the deadline, the broadcaster received 44 eligible entries out of 47 submitted.
+On 22 December 2007, the eighteen artists and songs selected for the semi-final of the competition were announced.
+Fourteen of the entries were the qualifiers of EuroBGvision, while the remaining four entries were selected from the submitted songs.
+An additional three entries were produced by BNT and automatically qualified for the final of the competition, which were announced on 26 January 2008.

+Shows

 Semi-final

-The semi-final took place on 26 January 2008.
-The fourteen quarter-final qualifiers alongside the four additional semi-finalists competed and nine entries qualified to the final based on the votes of a fifteen-person jury panel.
-In addition to the performances of the competing entries, guest performers were the three pre-qualified artists: Desi Dobreva, Georgi Hristov and Gianni Fiorellino, and Nevena Tsoneva.
-On 28 January 2008, "Sombero" performed by Stoyan Royanov which originally was selected to advance from the semi-final was disqualified from the competition after the song had been performed in June 2007 and replaced with "Tired Soul" performed by Vlado and Svetlio.
+The semi-final took place on 26 January 2008, hosted by Dragomir Draganov, Aksiniya Chenkova and Dani Georgiev.
+Nine entries qualified to the final based on the votes of a fifteen-person jury panel.
+In addition to the performances of the competing entries, guest performers were the three pre-qualified artists: Desi Dobreva, Georgi Hristov and Gianni Fiorellino, and Nevena.
+On 28 January 2008, "Sombero" performed by Stoyan Royanov which originally was selected to advance from the semi-final was disqualified from the competition after the song had been performed in June 2007; "Tired Soul" performed by Vlado and Svetlio was selected as the replacement qualifier.